Bichaur

 Bichaur is a village development committee in Lamjung District in the Gandaki Zone of northern-central Nepal.
 At the time of the 1991 Nepal census it had a population of 2462 people living in 488 individual households.

 2015 Nepal earthquake

-The village was affected by the earthquake on 25 April 2015.
-It along with Ilampokhari, Dudhpokhari, Gaudu, Kolki and Pyarjung were the most affected villages in Lamjung district.
+The village was affected by the April 2015 earthquake, and was, along with Ilampokhari, Dudhpokhari, Gaudu, Kolki and Pyarjung, among the most affected villages in Lamjung district.